mziwisky/gitnomic/README.md

 On a ubuntu machine, you can run:

-`apt-get update && apt-get install mongodb python-pip python-dev build-essential && pip install --upgrade pip`
+`apt-get update && apt-get install mongodb python3-pip && pip3 install --upgrade pip && pkill mongod`

 For other distributions, you can replace apt-get with your favorite package manager.

 ### 3. Fill out your config.json.
 Config.json needs to be given some information to tie it to your git repository.